muro8811/hello-world/src/README.md

 	bash -c "$(wget -O- https://raw.githubusercontent.com/renesas-rcar/whitebox-sdk/v5.0/tool/repo_init.sh )"

-Since GUI operation is required during installation, it must be run on an Ubuntu PC.
+To build G4MH for TOPPERS/ATK2 and Trampoline OS, a C compiler is required.
+Therefore, please get the compiler on your Ubuntu PC beforehand.
-Please obtain the compiler in advance; "RH850 Compiler CC-RH V2.05.00 for e2 studio" is available from the following site.
+"RH850 Compiler CC-RH V2.05.00 for e2 studio" can be obtained from the following site.

 https://www.renesas.com/us/en/software-tool/c-compiler-package-rh850-family#download